Open Accessibility Menu

 Enroll in a Class

 You can enroll in a class with a physician’s referral.
-Talk to your physician or health care provider about the benefits of diabetes education.
+Talk to your physician or healthcare provider about the benefits of diabetes education.
 For more information, please call 319-768-4165.

 Resources: